geopm/geopm/service/docs/source/geopm_agent_ffnet.7.rst

 -----------------

-The agent gates the control loop to sample hardware telemetry and control frequency at 20 milisecond intervals.
+The agent gates the control loop to sample hardware telemetry and control frequency at 20 millisecond intervals.

 See Also
 --------